kkebaara/MobileFoodRecipies/README.md

-# Food Recipees Application for Android and Iphone
+# Food Recipes Application for Android and Iphone